 We believe owners should enroll in a training program that will successfully meet their goals while using these humane techniques.
-To ensure this compatibility with our classes we offer you the opportunity to visit a class without your dog before you decide to have us join your partnership.
+To ensure this compatibility with our classes Debbie Schaefer offers you the opportunity to visit a class without your dog before you decide to have us join your partnership.

 We believe dog trainers should be certified